Stadion Kranjčevićeva: Reconstruction

+The original conceptual design was developed by Sirrah projekt d.o.o., which is also responsible for designing NK Osijek’s state-of-the-art Opus Arena.
+Mayor Tomašević described the project as the first major stadium development in Zagreb in nearly 50 years.
+While technically a reconstruction, the scale of the upgrades makes it comparable to building a completely new stadium.

+Deputy Mayor Luka Korlaet emphasized the urban impact of the project, noting that the reconstruction is designed to address long-standing spatial challenges in the area.
+The removal of walls around the stadium and the creation of the plaza will enhance accessibility and contribute to a more pedestrian-friendly environment.
+"The stadium is designed as a single architectural body, beautifully integrated into the surrounding urban fabric," Korlaet explained.

+The project is expected to cost €44 million, including VAT, and will be entirely funded by the city of Zagreb.
+The initial estimate of €20 million was revised due to rising construction costs over the past three years.
+Tomašević emphasized that the updated cost is reasonable and aligns with similar projects in Europe.
+He also highlighted the importance of the investment, noting that the reconstruction of Kranjčevićeva is a crucial step toward enabling the redevelopment of Maksimir Stadium.

+The project marks a significant milestone for Zagreb’s sporting infrastructure.
+With its expanded capacity and modern facilities, the reconstructed stadium will be capable of hosting international sporting events, providing a vital resource for Croatian football and other events.
+Additionally, its timely completion will ensure that it serves as a temporary home for Dinamo Zagreb and the Croatia national football team while Maksimir Stadium undergoes redevelopment.

 International matches

 The first international match at the stadium was held in June 1922, a friendly between Kingdom of Yugoslavia and Czechoslovakia.
 The Yugoslavia team consisted almost entirely of players called up from Zagreb clubs (only the goalkeeper Rodoljub Malenčić was called up from Belgrade's SK Jugoslavija) and Yugoslavia went on to win the game 4–3, with some 6,000 people in attendance.
 Between 1922 and 1940 the stadium hosted a total of 11 Kingdom of Yugoslavia matches, most of them friendlies.
-During World War II, the fascist puppet state Independent State of Croatia formed a national team which used the stadium for six games, all of them friendlies played with other Axis powers' puppet states.
+During World War II, the Independent State of Croatia formed a national team which used the stadium for six games, all of them friendlies played with other Axis powers' puppet states.

 In 1947 Kranjčevićeva hosted their single international game in the SFR Yugoslavia period, a 2–1 Balkan Cup win against Bulgaria, with both Yugoslavia's goals scored by Prvoslav Mihajlović.
 Following Croatia's independence in 1991, the Croatia national football team played at Kranjčevićeva only once, in a 1996 friendly against South Korea which Croatia won 3–0 through a hat-trick from Goran Vlaović.